Multicell experiments for marginal treatment effect estimation of digital ads: Dealing with multiple ad exposures

 In certain cases, one can expect that multiple exposures to an ad can have a significant impact on outcomes.
 We now show how multiple ad impression opportunities can be incorporated as a covariate into our setup.

 To this end, assume that each user can be exposed to the ad $S$ times.
 We index all variables by $s=1,\dots,S$, to indicate that they are associated with impression opportunity $s$.
-We define $X_s$ as the number of times the user was exposed to the ad prior to impression opportunity $s$.
+We define $X_s$ as the number of times the user was exposed to the ad \textit{prior} to impression opportunity $s$.

-To generate variation in the probability of exposures and in the number of previous ad exposures, we treat $Z$ as the budget designated to each user, which is the same for all users within a cell but varies across cells.
+In this specific case in which previous exposures is a covariate, we use the budget designated to each user as the instrument that generates variation in the probability of exposures and in the number of previous ad exposures.
+We denote the budget originally designated to a user by $B$.
 As the advertiser shows their ad over impression opportunities, this budget diminishes due to the auction payments.
-We denote the remaining available budget at impression opportunity $s$ by $Z_s$.
+We denote the remaining available budget at impression opportunity $s$ by $B_s$.

 We follow the model with essential heterogeneity from \cite{huv2006}:\footnote{Conceptually, this model could be further generalized by letting $Y_d=\mu_d(X,\epsilon_d)$, where $d\in\{0,1\}$.
 This may be desirable to explicitly model, for example, binary potential outcomes.
 However, we maintain the additively separable structure for simplicity.}